redhat-openstack/infrared/README.rst

 Infrared will read dynamic topology by following the next steps:
  #.
 Split the topology value with ','.
  #.
 Split each node with '_' and get pair (number, role).
-For every pair:
-     * look for the topology folder (configured in the infrared.cfg file) for the appropriate mini file (controller.yml, compute.yml, etc).
-     * load the role the defined number of times into the settings.
+For every pair look for the topology folder (configured in the infrared.cfg file) for the appropriate mini file (controller.yml, compute.yml, etc).
+Load the role the defined number of times into the settings.

 Add new Plugins